 As always, if you feel any pain in your heel or ankle, don't hesitate to reach out to us!

-If you suffer from arthritis, a condition marked by joint inflammation and stiffness, you likely already know that the winter is known to trigger arthritis flare-ups and severe pain.
-Researchers haven't reached a consensus on if temperature, humidity, or air pressure are to blame, but regardless, we know that environmental factors can cause an increase in arthritis pain and stiffness in the winter months.
+If you suffer from arthritis, a condition marked by joint inflammation and stiffness, you likely already know that the winter can trigger arthritis flare-ups and severe pain.
+Researchers haven't reached a consensus on whether temperature, humidity, or air pressure are to blame, but regardless, we know that environmental factors can increase arthritis pain and stiffness in the winter months.

 At Northern Illinois Foot & Ankle Specialists, we offer a number of treatments for foot and ankle arthritis, from cortisone injections to cold laser treatment.
 However, for short-term pain relief and prevention, there are steps you can take at home, too!
 For instance, it's important to keep your feet warm, which you can do by wearing thick socks, warm shoes, and using heated insoles.
 If you experience a flare-up, you can also relax in a nice, hot bath to help relieve pain.